Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Bomb Cooldown"				"0"

+			// The Mutant Tank's bomb explosions do this much damage.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "weakest" - 1.0 damage
+			// "strongest" - 99999.0 damage
+			"Bomb Damage"				"3.0"

 			// Enable the Mutant Tank's upon-death range ability.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.